 On the Team Dashboard, you’ll see the familiar view of the teams listed in Swim Lanes View.
 Click on the team’s icon to get to that team’s Assessment Dashboard.
 You will only see the team(s) for which you are the ScrumMaster/Team Admin/Facilitator.

-Click on the icon for the team whose survey completion details you want to see.
+Click on the icon for the team whose assessment completion details you want to see.

-Once there, hover over the survey you wish to review and click on the Growth Plan chart icon to get to the growth items section.
+Once there, hover over the assessment you wish to review and click on the Growth Plan chart icon to get to the growth items section.

 Once in the Growth Plan section, click on the Add New Item button to get started adding Growth Items.

 When you click on the blue Add New Item button (Grid View) or the + icon in the Backlog column (Kanban View), you will see a pop up Add Growth Plan Item card.
 The required fields on the Growth Plan Item include Title, Status, Priority, Category and Competency Target(s).
 These fields are important to provide clarity on what the issue is, whether the team has started to work on it, whether it is something that the team can take or is escalating to leadership (Organizational) and how critical the issue is.
 Choosing a Competency Target will allow you to tie the Growth Item to a specific competency(s) in the assessment and measure the team's growth in this competency(s) over time.

 If the Growth Portal is enabled, the team has the option to pull recommendations from the Growth Portal into the Growth Plan.
 This is helpful if the team is looking for best practices or needs some guidance to get started.

 3. Growth Plan – Grid View

 Your first view of the Growth Plan will be the Grid View.
 In this format, your team’s Growth Items will be listed out in a table and sorted by rank and/or priority.
 You can filter out the grid by a number of different options by selecting the drop down arrow to the right of each column’s title.